Skip to content

 The Break in the Chain of Custody

-Another pillar of the defense is data integrity.
+Another pillar of the defence is data integrity.
 The raw files extracted from French servers have passed through multiple hands and format conversions before reaching the Civil Guard or National Police.
 In various private computer expert reports, we have detected inconsistencies in metadata, duplicate or chronologically disordered messages, which prevents ensuring that the conversation has not been altered or taken out of context.
 Without an immaculate chain of custody, digital evidence lacks the reliability necessary to destroy the presumption of innocence.

 Procedural Strategy: The Preliminary Question